-Let's take a look at the major US. rental car companies' additional authorized driver policies.
+Let's take a look at the major U.S. rental car companies' additional authorized driver policies.
 (Note: All information, while current as of this writing, is subject to change without notice.
 Consult your rental car company for location-specific policies and fee information.)

-- Avis does not charge a fee to add spouses, domestic partners, additional drivers in California, employers on official business, employees on official business or companion drivers for disabled renters to your rental contract, as long as they are over 25 years of age.
+- Avis does not charge a fee to add spouses, domestic partners, additional drivers in California, employers on official business, employees on official business, or companion drivers for disabled renters to your rental contract, as long as they are over 25 years of age.

-- Budget does not charge a fee to add spouses, domestic partners, employers or employees renting through a company account for official business, additional drivers in California or surrogate drivers for renters with disabilities to your contract.
+- Budget does not charge a fee to add spouses, domestic partners, employers or employees renting through a company account for official business, additional drivers in California, or surrogate drivers for renters with disabilities to your contract.
 This policy may not apply at licensee-owned locations.

 - Dollar charges a fee to add spouses and domestic partners to contracts as additional authorized drivers.
-Companion drivers for disabled renters, corporate renters paying via a corporate account and government renters traveling on official orders and using a government rate plan do not have to pay a fee.
+Companion drivers for disabled renters, corporate renters paying via a corporate account, and government renters traveling on official orders and using a government rate plan do not have to pay a fee.
 Local policies may also apply.
 Check with your rental office for more information.

 - Enterprise does not charge to add spouses, domestic partners or companion drivers for persons with disabilities to rental contracts, but may charge a fee to add other authorized drivers.